Date: Monday 30 October 2017

 The Joint Ore Reserves Committee (JORC) Code sets the minimum standard for public reporting of Exploration Results, Mineral Resources and Ore Reserves in Australia and New Zealand.
 The purpose of the code is to establish consistency in reporting of the resources and reserves of mining projects.
 This code is critical for investors who are looking to invest into Australian mining companies.

-This workshop will run through a clear overview of these JORC fundamentals and implications for assessing resource value.
-Attendees will leave this workshop with a clear understanding of the critical differences between Inferred, Indicated, and Measured Mineral Resources, and also Indicated or Measured Ore Reserves.
+This workshop will run through a clear overview of these JORC Code fundamentals and implications for assessing resource value.
+Attendees will leave this workshop with a clear understanding of the critical differences between Inferred, Indicated, and Measured Mineral Resources, and also Probable and Proved Ore Reserves.

-- Participants will learn the critical differences between inferred, indicated and measured mineral resources, how they are measured and what they really mean;
+- Participants will learn the critical differences between Inferred, Indicated and Measured Mineral Resources, how they are estimated and what they really mean;

-- Take away tools and techniques to apply rigorous assessment of geological value to your prospective mining investments; and
+- Take away tools and techniques to apply rigorous assessment of data, geological and mining attributes to your prospective mining investments;

-- Help ensure that your investments are being made in high value projects.
+- Help ensure that your investments are being made with an adequate understanding of project risk when assessing potentially high value projects.